bergesinstitute/grafmethodenglish/book-5-unit-3.md

 ## Wish for the past (wish para el pasado)

-We use *wish* + past perfect to express regret about the past - things that happened (or didn't happen) that we want to change.
+We use *wish* + past perfect to express regret about the past.
+Things that happened (or didn't happen) that we want to change.

-🔹 Usamos *wish* + *past perfect* para expresar arrepentimiento sobre el pasado - cosas que ocurrieron (o no ocurrieron) y que queremos cambiar.
+🔹 Usamos *wish* + *past perfect* para expresar arrepentimiento sobre el pasado.
+Cosas que ocurrieron (o no ocurrieron) y que queremos cambiar.

     I wish I had studied harder.
 (Ojalá hubiera estudiado más).